bluesky-social/ietf-drafts/draft-holmgren-at-repository.md

 Commit events represent an atomic set of repository modifications and consist of a repository diff combined with some supporting metadata.

-The diff MUST include the new commit and all blocks in the merkle proof chain for any modified key, as well as blocks for keys directly adjacent to the modified keys.
+The diff MUST include the new commit and all blocks in the Merkle proof chain for any modified key, as well as blocks for keys directly adjacent to the modified keys.
 The rationale for including adjacent keys is detailed in {{streaming-validation}}.

 The metadata provides additional context required for processing and verification and includes: